evelinehansen/evelinehansen/README.md

 ### About these tools
-Built with AI / Claude, steered by my ideas.
+Built with Claude, steered by my ideas.
 Partly experimentation (seeing what AI can do), partly learning Claude Code and GitHub.

 They all share the same philosophy and goal: To be small, useful tools that are completely independent after publishing.
 No licenses, no AI needed to run them.
 AI only helped build them.
 Built mainly for my own learning and use, mobile-first.